-CDU's Graduate School of Theology is an associate member of The Association of Theological Schools.
+CDU's Graduate School of Theology has been named a Candidate for Accreditation by the Commission on Accrediting of The Association of Theological Schools.

 CHEA

 CDU is a recognized member of the Council for Higher Education (CHEA).
 CHEA is a national advocate and institutional voice for self-regulation of academic quality through accreditation.
 CHEA is an association of 3,000 degree-granting colleges and universities and recognizes 60 institutional and programmatic accrediting organizations.